Create a winning freelance profile that stands out – Where do you start?

 In the world of freelance, your profile should be a brief window into who you are as a remote worker and what you offer.
 How well your profile is written can spell the difference between potential clients flooding your inbox for interviews, or skipping you and moving on to the next.

-- Stage 1: First impressions
+- Step 1: First impressions

-- Stage 2: Building unique content
+- Step 2: Building unique content

-- Stage 3: Final touches
+- Step 3: Final touches

 Whether you want to create a winning LinkedIn profile, or want to make your freelance profile stand out (Upwork, Freelancer, Fiverr etc), you can apply each of these tips.
 Creating a fantastic freelance profile is an important step to becoming a successful freelancer – we hope you enjoy the process!

-Stage 1: First impressions
+Step 1: First impressions matter

 Before we write some award-winning content, let’s begin with a few (equally important) parts of your profile that should not be overlooked.
 From choosing a winning profile photo to writing an informative headline, it’s important to take care when creating all parts of your profile.
 Let’s make those first impressions count!